Why Should People Buy and Own Art? September 24 2015, 0 Comments

 * For those so inclined, art can be used to signify wealth, success or power and can even be used to intimidate.
 For example, imagine a CEO's office appointed with a big bold, vibrant, dynamic painting hanging on the wall directly behind their desk, and two imposing larger-than-life sculptures strategically placed around the office.
 Anyone who sits and meets with this individual must also contend with their art.

 * An original work of art is not only visually appealing, but it also radiates the personality, abilities, creativity, insight, inspiration, technical mastery, attitudes, and at its best, the brilliance and genius of the artist who created it.
-People who own art are not only able to experience, but also be inspired and uplifted by these qualities on an ongoing basis.
+People who own art are not only able to experience but also be inspired and uplifted by these qualities on an ongoing basis.

 * An original work of art reflects, enhances and sometimes even magnifies the personality of the individual who owns it.

-* Original works art have a certain energies about them that reproductions and mass-produced decorative items simply don't have.
+* Original works art have a certain energy about them that reproductions and mass-produced decorative items simply don't have.
 You know just by looking at it that another human being made it, and not a machine.

 * An impressive or extensive personal art collection can be likened in microcosm to that of a great museum, and certainly increases the esteem of the owner among his or her peers.
 In fact, many of the great personal art collections either end up in museums or become museums in and of themselves.